michaelw/TA-pihole_dns/README.md

 ```

 ## Pihole Logging Requirements
 Set `log-queries=extra` in the pihole dnsmasq.conf file.
-This is normally located in /etc/dnsmasq.d/01-pihole.conf but it may vary depending on your distribution.
+Pi-hole recommends to make any changes to a new configuration file to avoid changes to be overridden during an update.